 Allegations of domestic violence are very serious.
 If true, they affect the victim not only physically but also mentally and emotionally.
 If untrue, the person against whom the allegations were made is called upon to defend him/herself in a spurious proceeding.
 In addition to it being a civil matter, California also imposes criminal liability on persons who have perpetrated domestic violence and who have violated an abuse prevention order.

-At Dunne & Dunne our San Diego divorce lawyers provide knowledgeable and caring yet aggressive and effective representation for our clients in the San Diego area.
+At Dunne & Dunne our San Diego, La Quinta, and Southern California divorce lawyers provide knowledgeable and caring yet aggressive and effective representation for our clients in the San Diego, La Quinta, and Southern California area.
 Whether you are alleging that you and/or your child is the victim of domestic violence, or you are facing accusations of such abuse, we have years of experience and are well-equipped to counsel clients on abuse prevention orders.
 When you entrust your case to us, we will take the immediate steps necessary to ensure that your rights are protected.

 California defines “domestic violence” as abuse perpetrated against a spouse, former spouse, cohabitant, or former cohabitant.
 Abuse inflicted by one’s current or former dating partner or fiancé/fiancée is also domestic violence, as is abuse committed against the parent of a child by the other parent.
 California also extends its recognition of domestic violence to abuse committed by extended family members, provided the abuser and the victim are related in the second degree by either blood or marriage.